£10.74 – £21.49

 A Lao ganja domesticate direct from the highlands of Central Laos.

 This strain was collected in the highlands of Bolikhamsai Province.
-Large-scale commercial cultivation has migrated to this region due to crackdowns on cultivation along the Mekong in lowland Laos and neighboring Isan, Northeast Thailand, the historic centres of the ganja aficionados in the West know as “Thai” or “Thai stick”.
+Large-scale commercial cultivation has migrated to this region due to crackdowns on cultivation along the Mekong in lowland Laos and neighboring Isan, Northeast Thailand.
+These are the two historic centres of the ganja aficionados in the West know as ‘Thai’ or ‘Thai Stick’.
+Both regions are predominantly ethnically Lao.

 Typical Lao and Thai ganja landraces take six months from seed to harvest.
 Farmers in mainland Southeast Asia employ two main cycles, namely sowing in June to July and harvesting in Dec to January, or sowing in August to September and harvesting in February to March.